tkaden4/aleph-old/README.md

 # Aleph #

 Aleph is a high level programming language intended for use in systems development.
-It features static typing, generics, first class functions, and an ANSI C99 output.
+It features static typing, generics, first class functions, and other features from functional/OOP languages.
-It emphasizes ease of use, C compatibility, and efficiency.

 ## Examples ##